This post contains links that we may earn a small commission for at no cost to you read more

 All rowing machines can give you a full-body workout and increase your heart rate, but some are definitely better than others.

 Today, I am going to compare two very popular rowers, the Teeter Power 10 and the Concept 2.
+If you’re in a hurry and need to know which rower is better between the two, click on the links below for our answers:

 What to Look for in a Rowing Machine